junobustos/junobustos/README.md

 # Jaime Bustos

 - 🛰️ Building intelligent systems at the intersection of AI and Space Operations.
-- 🧠 Leading **Litica**, a personal intelligence startup focused on externalizing cognition.
+- 🧠 Leading **Litica**, a distributed intelligence startup focused on externalizing cognition.
 - 🔧 Engineering distributed system designs.

 ## Connect with Me